CSCfi/csc-user-guide/docs/apps/matlab.md

 >> j = batch(c, @gpuDevice, 1, {}, 'CurrentFolder', '.', 'AutoAddClientPath',false)
 ```

-#### Checking the Status of MPS Licenses on Puhti
+#### Checking the Status of MPS Licenses on Puhti-rhel7

-You can check the status of MPS licenses on Puhti after logging in with `scontrol` command.
+You can check the status of MPS licenses on Puhti-rhel7 after logging in with `scontrol` command.

 ```bash
 $ scontrol show lic=mdcs